-ExxonMobil noted that drilling activities in Guyana continue with four drillships to further explore and appraise new resources and develop the resources within approved projects.
-The supermajor’s Esso Exploration and Production Guyana Limited operates the Stabroek Block and owns a 45-percent interest in it.
-Owners of the remaining 55 percent include coventurers Hess Guyana Exploration Ltd. (30 percent) and CNOOC Petroleum Guyana Limited (25 percent).
+ExxonMobil affiliate Esso Exploration and Production Guyana Limited operates the 6.6 million-acre (26,800-square-kilometer) Stabroek Block and holds a 45-percent interest in it.
+Its co-venturers include Hess Guyana Exploration Ltd. (30 percent) and CNOOC Petroleum Guyana Limited (25 percent).

 To contact the author, email email@example.com.

 Generated by readers, the comments included herein do not reflect the views and opinions of Rigzone.
 All comments are subject to editorial review.
 Off-topic, inappropriate or insulting comments will be removed.